na-na-hi/renget/archive/pmdg_clover_minor_personalities.md

 >Very slow at getting around, any exploration with Squishy is bound to take longer than usual
 >Due to his lack of legs, is nearly incapable of dodging attacks
 >On adventures, he wears a Fierce Bandanna around his neck
+>Knows powerful moves like Hydro Pump and Earth Power, as well as utility moves such as Recover
 >Holds a lifelong obsession over the old stories about humans, having spent many years searching for one

 #####Berry